textmate/d.tmbundle/Support/help.md

 compatible with the DMD command line interface, for GDC and LDC that means it needs to point to the `gdmd` or `ldmd` command.
 If the `TM_DMD` variable isn't present it will fallback to use `dmd`.

+The DCD related commands recognizes the `TM_DCD_CLIENT` environment variable.
+This should point to the `dcd-client` binary.